Kavanaugh Seems Conflicted On Partisan Gerrymandering At Supreme Court Arguments

 The question of how political boundaries are drawn has taken on increasing importance for both parties over the past decade.

 After the 2010 midterms, Republicans used their control of many state legislatures to draw favorable congressional maps for the GOP.
-An analysis this month by the Associated Press found that Republicans likely won about 16 more House seats last fall than they would have been expected to based on their share of the vote due to those lines.
+An analysis this month by the Associated Press found that Republicans very likely won about 16 more House seats last fall than they would have been expected to based on their share of the vote owing to those lines.
 Still, Democrats did win control of the House.

 One of the House Democrats' high-profile pieces of legislation would require states to use independent redistricting commissions for congressional districts.